 1. When Will We Be Able to Avoid Crowds?

+When are the best days to go to Disneyland?
+And what days should be avoided?
 The parks will be packed anytime that kids are out of school, which would be all holidays and breaks.
 This would include weekends, summer, Christmas vacation, Thanksgiving weekend, Spring Break, Labor Day, President’s Day, and Memorial Day.

 There are also random days through the year when you will find it’s busier than normal like Bats Day in early May and Gay Days in late September.
 I’ve personally been during both of these times and the park is much more crowded than it would be usually during this time of year.

-There is also an assumption that Superbowl Sunday is a good time to go but really, I’ve been twice on Superbowl Sunday and it’s just as crowded as any other weekend (probably more so, because everyone else had the same great idea that the park wouldn’t be busy!).
+There is also an assumption that Superbowl Sunday is a good time to go but really, I’ve been twice on Superbowl Sunday and it’s just as crowded as any other weekend (probably more so, because everyone else had the same great idea that the park wouldn’t be busy!)

 - Martin Luther King Jr. weekend